 In order to provide a healthy and safe community for all residents Walnut Hill School for the Arts is requiring everyone to follow the below protocol for face coverings.
 This policy is effective immediately and will remain in effect until further notice.
 Walnut Hill will be following State and local guidance and may modify this policy as necessary.

-We define the term "face covering" as a non-medical grade cloth or disposable face covering (bandana, cloth mask, disposable paper mask, gaiter, scarf, etc.) and the term "mask" as being medical grade PPE (surgical grade disposable mask and N95).
+We will be using the terms “face covering” and “mask” interchangeably and include both non-medical grade cloth or disposable face coverings (cloth mask, disposable paper mask, etc.) and medical grade PPE (surgical grade disposable mask and N95).

 Upon Arrival on Campus

-All individuals must have a face covering readily available (around your neck or in your hand) when arriving on campus.
+All individuals must wear a face covering when arriving on campus.

 Upon Exiting Campus Housing or Dorm Room